Chaitannyaa/90DaysOfDevOps/2023/day09/chaitannyaa.md

 A local repository is a copy of a repository that is stored on your local machine, while a remote repository is a copy of the same repository that is stored on a server or a cloud-based hosting service, such as GitHub. local repository is stored on your own machine and can only be accessed by you, while a remote repository can be accessed by anyone who has permission to access it.

-Connect a local repository to a remote repository:
+## Connect a local repository to a remote repository:

-1. Create a new repository on the remote server (GitHub) and clone it to local machine using "git clone {}
+- Create a new repository on the remote server (GitHub) and clone it to local machine using "git clone {repo url}

-On your local machine, navigate to the directory that contains your project files.
+or

-Open the command line interface (e.g., Git Bash on Windows) and navigate to the project directory.
+- Create repo on local having same name that of remote repo name.

-Initialize the local repository using the command git init.
-This will create a new local repository in the directory.
+- Add remote access to repo: "git remote add origin {remote repository URL}"

-Connect the local repository to the remote repository by adding the remote URL using the command git remote add origin <remote repository URL>.
+- Verify the connection between the local and remote repositories using the command "git remote -v"

-Verify the connection between the local and remote repositories using the command git remote -v.
+- Push the local repository to the remote repository using the command "git push origin main"

-Push the local repository to the remote repository using the command git push -u origin main (or git push -u origin master for older repositories).
-This will upload all the files and commits from the local repository to the remote repository.
+- Pull updates from remote repository to the local repository using the command "git pull origin main"

 # Tasks